International Business Major

 Also required is an integrative, international experience as met by one of the following:

-- An international internship (BUS 395).
-This could be either an internship in a foreign country or a domestic internship with a multinational corporation.
+- An international internship (BUS 395I).
+This could be a domestic internship with a multinational corporation.
+BUS 395I can be used to satisfy an upper-division elective.

-- A directed reading/research course (399) with an international focus under the supervision of a Shidler College of Business faculty member.
+- A directed reading/research course (399) with an international focus under the supervision of a Shidler College of Business faculty member and Department Chair approval.
+This course can be used to satisfy either an elective in the IB major OR an upper division elective.

 For more information on a Bachelor Degree Program Sheet, go to http://www.manoa.hawaii.edu/ovcaa/programsheets/.